arnavnallani/lendibl-frontend/replit.md

 - July 1, 2025: Switched all AI services from Gemini 2.5 to Gemini 1.5 - updated pricing, search, and chatbot services per user request
 - July 1, 2025: Updated edit item modal to use image upload component instead of URL input - consistent with list items page for better user experience
 - July 1, 2025: Fixed review prompt system to only show after completed transactions instead of on every app load
-- July 1, 2025: Added "Hey [Name]!" greeting message in header navigation for logged-in users, now visible on both mobile and desktop
+- July 1, 2025: Added "Hey [Name]!" greeting message in header navigation for logged-in users
-- July 1, 2025: Restored responsive logo switching to lg breakpoint (1024px) - desktop logo shows until actually cramped, then switches to mobile logo
+- July 1, 2025: Enhanced responsive logo switching to use larger breakpoint (lg instead of md) - mobile logo now shows when window gets smaller and logo would start shrinking
-- July 1, 2025: Optimized header layout with flex-shrink-0 to prevent logo cramping and distortion at all screen sizes
-- July 1, 2025: Made search bar always visible on all screen sizes - removed mobile-only search section and made main search responsive across all breakpoints
+- July 1, 2025: Added tablet search bar for medium screens to provide better responsive experience between desktop and mobile breakpoints
 - July 1, 2025: Implemented smart alternative suggestions for empty search results with "We don't have that yet... but you may be interested in..." fallback showing similar items based on category relationships

 ## User Preferences